tminions/binocularss/phase1/design-document.md

 ## Clean Architecture

+### Adherence to Clean Architecture

+Although there are some violations in our code (see below) our code does a good job following clean architecture.
+Our innermost layer of entities consists primarily of Feed and Article which only rely on each other.
+FeedGroup could reasonably belong to entities or use cases but either way Feedgroup only relies on the innermost entities.
+Likewise our comparator classes also only rely on entities.
+Our database classes and activity classes fall into the outermost layer of frameworks and drivers and the database classes only act to inferface with our database, and the activities mostly render our UI.
+These classes belong to the outermost layer so they may rely on any class from any inner layer without violating clean architecture.

+### Violations

 Our code fell into three camps.
 The first was good, "clean", code.
 This did not necessitate fixing.
 The second and third are both considered "unclean" code.
 This unclean branch was further divided into violations that we knew how to fix, and violations that we did not know how to fix.

 <!-- is this in solid design principles or clean architecture or code smells? -->